Buildstarted/buildstarted.com/_posts/2010-11-22-making-your-own-viewengine-with-markdown.md

 }
 </code></pre>

-<p>Above is the basic layout for all ViewEngines.
+Above is the basic layout for all ViewEngines.
 Right now, we're only concerned with <strong>FindView</strong> as we can't implement PartialViews just yet without creating a real Markup parser to look for those.
-However, since it's easy enough to refactor these we're going to create a single <strong>CreateView</strong> method that handles both. </p>
+However, since it's easy enough to refactor these we're going to create a single <strong>CreateView</strong> method that handles both.

-<h2>CreateView</h2>
+##CreateView

-<p>The CreateView method is simple enough.
+The CreateView method is simple enough.
 We're going to return our MarkdownView in the ViewEngineResult.
 First, you need to find out what controllerName is being called in this request.
 The routeData in the controller context will contain that information so we can pull it out of there.
 Next we need to actually find our view.
 To do this I've created a GetViewPath method.
 Which in-turn calls <strong>FindPath</strong>.
 The FindPath method looks through our SearchLocations and attempts to find the file that contains our markdown.
 If I can't find the file I return a null which we then check for.
 If the path isn't null we return a new <strong>MarkdownView</strong> based on this file.
-Otherwise we return a ViewEngineResult that contains a list of the files we searched for.</p>
+Otherwise we return a ViewEngineResult that contains a list of the files we searched for.

 <pre><code>    /// <summary>
     /// Meat of the FindView methods.